jbonet/tvhstats/README.md

 Later on I will provide binaries for those who don't want to use docker version.

+If you know what you are doing, you will need to have installed Erlang and Elixir, then you can start the app running:

+```bash
+mix deps.get
+mix phx.server
+```

+You will need to set up the environment variables or edit `config/runtime.exs` and set your own values.

 ### Dependencies

 - PostgreSQL
 - Erlang
 - Elixir

-For using it without docker, you will need to have installed Erlang and Elixir, then you can start the app running these commands.

-```bash
-mix deps.get
-mix phx.server
-```

-You will need to set up the environment variables or edit `config/config.exs` and set your own values.

 ## License